Springle3152/ohapp/readme.md

 $ mkdir projects
 $ cd projects
 ```
-To see where you are, type "pwd" in MacOS.
+To see where you are, on a Mac or Linux type "pwd".
 You should be in the projects directory.
 ```
 $ pwd
 User/username/Desktop/projects